openai/mujoco-py/docs/index.rst

    reference
    internals

-`MuJoCo <http://mujoco.org/>`_ is a physics engine for detailed, efficient rigid body simulations with contacts. ``mujoco-py`` allows using MuJoCo from Python.
+`MuJoCo <http://mujoco.org/>`_ is a physics engine for detailed, efficient rigid body simulations with contacts. ``mujoco-py`` allows using MuJoCo from Python 3.

 See the `README <https://github.com/openai/mujoco-py/blob/master/README.md>`_ for installation instructions and example usage.